 The hardware part consists of interactive terminals where the patients perform specific tasks through self-service.
-Some tasks may be filling forms, providing information, checking in, etc.
+Some tasks include filling out forms, providing information, checking in, etc.

-These terminals may be in different forms such as wall-mounted, freestanding, or countertops.
+These terminals come in different forms such as wall-mounted, freestanding, or countertops.
 They can be mobile devices such as tablets, or phones too.
 Some level of customization is always there to accommodate user-specific needs.
-Users could prefer a touchscreen, keypad, or even card scanners.
+Users can vary between a touchscreen, keypad, or even card scanners.

 The software that powers these physical terminals by incorporating information from Electronic Medical Records (EMR) Software is known as Patient Check-In Kiosk Software.
 This kiosk software helps in Practice Management (PM) to meet a wide variety of needs.
 These include billing, scheduling, data collection, and wayfinding.
 By automating the check-in of patients, this Patient Check-In Practice Management (PM) System simplifies, reduces, and organizes the process of data collection.

-The software and hardware both may be provided by some vendors in an integrated form, while others may deal in only hardware or only software.
+The software and hardware may be provided by the same vendor in an integrated form, while others may deal in only hardware or only software.
 This tends to make the pricing of these Practice Management (PM) Systems a bit complex.

 Payments can be made automatically for a certain bill by scanning cards or chips.
 The amount is deducted and the payment is processed.

-Both receipt printers or normal ones can be integrated with Patient Portal Software.
-Normally, printers are attached with kiosks for receipt printing after payment is made.
+Both receipt printers and normal ones can be integrated with Patient Portal Software.
+Normally, printers are attached to kiosks for receipt printing after payment is made.

 Patients can fill in their data directly through the kiosks into the Electronic Medical Records (EMR) Software which is integrated with the Kiosk Software.
 This reduces the hassle of filling in forms on paper and the staff scanning them afterward.

-This software also handles all the follow-up tasks within the integrated Electronic Health Records (EHR) Software, such as scheduling next appointments or generating bills etc.
+This software also handles all the follow-up tasks within the integrated Electronic Health Records (EHR) Software, such as scheduling the next appointments or generating bills, etc.